 Some of the incredible sights we saw during the flight were Spiš Castle(UNSECO World Heritage Site), the town of Spišská Kapitula, Mariánska hora catholic church ( where the monks still wear the brown robes) and the small town of Levoča.

 Really nice aerial view experience, not forgetting the crazy acrobatic plane tricks we were doing between the locations, falling at gravitational speed and sharp g-force turns that I will strongly encourage all not to eat before taking off to get the best out of your scenic flight.
-All in all, it was an incredible experience and I would encourage every adrenaline junkie to try this once in their lifetime!
+All in all, it was an incredible experience and I would encourage every adrenaline junkie crazy enough like me to try this once in their lifetime!

 4. Smooth Kayaking at Hornad River

 I was expecting some river rapids here at Hornad River, but was pleasantly surprised by the calming and tranquil experience we had eventually.
 The kayak experience was done with adventure company called Eden Slovakia who also plan other activities like jeep riding to see the sunrise from incredible lookout points in Kosice.

 A fan of kayaking?
 Why not experience it in the region of Costa Brava in Spain during summer!

 During the kayaking, you will get to enjoy the peaceful calm of the water with the flowers/ pollen flying gently in the air.
 There will be some nice metal bridges you will go under, and if you are lucky, the trains will go past on top of the bridge while you are under, and it is a super exciting feeling to hear the rumble and deafening sound!

 Before going on your next travel adventure, consider booking Affordable Travel Insurance from US$14 onwards for that peace of mind! 🙂